Fascia and Movement: Why This Hidden Tissue Matters for Your Body

 Fascia plays a critical role in:

-Maintaining posture
+Maintaining posture and alignment

-Facilitating movement
+Facilitating smooth, coordinated movement

-Transmitting muscular force
+Transmitting muscular force efficiently

-Reducing friction between tissues
+Reducing friction between muscles and surrounding tissues

 There are three main types of fascia: